n3oltd/support/docs/01-engage/02-accounts/04-account-profile/09-history/index.md

 ---
-title: View History of Account
+title: History
 sidebar_position: 9
 ---

-In Engage, you can view all the previous actions that have been taken on a certain account under the history section.
+In Engage, you can view all previous actions that have taken place on a certain account under the history section.
 Search for any account(link) and click on *History* in the profile menu which shows:

-1. Created By
+- Created By
-2. Last Modified By
+- Last Modified By
-3. Total Changes Made
+- Total Changes Made
-4. List of All Modifications Made
+- List of All Modifications Made

 ![History Page](./history-1.png)